 "What is this thing we call government?
 Is it anything but organised violence?
-The law orders you to obey, and if you don't obey, it will compel you by force all governments, all law and authority finally rest on force and violence, on punishment or fear of punishment."
+The law orders you to obey, and if you don't obey, it will compel you by force - all governments, all law and authority finally rest on force and violence, on punishment or fear of punishment."

+Alexander Berkman

-Alexander Berkman ABC of Anarchism
+ABC of Communist Anarchism

 Most Anarchists advocate armed overthrow of the Capitalist State.
 We do not advocate or practice mass murder, like the governments of the modern world with their stockpiles of nuclear bombs, poison gas and chemical weapons, huge air forces, navies, and armies.
-It was not the Anarchists who provoked two ship above criticism.
+It was not the Anarchists who provoked two World Wars where over 100 million people were slaughtered; nor was it the Anarchists who invaded and butchered the people of Korea, Panama, Somalia, its Chairman.
+This is a totally undemocratic procedure, which puts the leadership above criticism.
 It is a bankrupt; corrupt method of internal operations for a political organisation.
 You have no voice in such a party, and must be afraid to say any unflattering comments to, or about, the leaders.